-Figure 4-21 Wireless Settings in Access Point mode
+Figure 4-12 Wireless Settings in Access Point mode

 - Wireless Network Name Identifies your wireless network name.
 Create a name up to 32 characters and make sure all wireless points in the wireless network with the same SSID.
-The default SSID is TP-LINK\XXXXXX (XXXXXXX indicates the last unique six characters of each device's MAC address).
+The default SSID is TP-LINK_AP_XXXX (XXXX indicates the last unique four characters of each device's MAC address).
 This value is case-sensitive.
 For example, TEST is NOT the same as test. - > Channel - Determines the operating frequency to be used.
 It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - Select the desired wireless mode.
-The options are: - 11b only Only 802.11b wireless stations can connect to the device. - 11g only Only 802.11g wireless stations can connect to the device. - 11n only Only 802.11n wireless stations can connect to the device. - 11bg mixed Both 802.11b and 802.11g wireless stations can connect to the device. - 11bgn mixed - All 802.11b, 802.11g and 802.11n wireless stations can connect to the device.
+The options are: - 11b only Only 802.11b wireless stations can connect to the device. - 11g only Only 802.11g wireless stations can connect to the device. - 11n only Only 802.11n wireless stations can connect to the device. - 11bg mixed Both 802.11b and 802.11g wireless stations can connect to the device.

-- > Channel Width Determines the channel width to be used.
-It is unnecessary to change the default value unless required. - > Max Tx Rate You can limit the maximum tx rate of the AP through this field. - > Enable Wireless Radio - Select or deselect this check box to allow or deny wireless stations to access the device. - Enable SSID Broadcast Select or deselect this check box to allow or deny the device to broadcast its name (SSID) on the air.
+- 11bgn mixed All 802.11b, 802.11g and 802.11n wireless stations can connect to the device. - Channel Width Determines the channel width to be used.
+It is unnecessary to change the default value unless required. - > Enable Wireless Radio - Select or deselect this check box to allow or deny wireless stations to access the device. - Enable SSID Broadcast Select or deselect this check box to allow or deny the device to broadcast its name (SSID) on the air.
 If it's allowed, when wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the device.